A single copy of this article may be reprinted for personal, noncommercial use only.

 Continuous cycling peritoneal dialysis (CCPD)

-With CCPD, a machine called an automated cycler performs three to five exchanges at night while you sleep.
-The cycler automatically fills your abdomen with dialysis solution, allows it to dwell there, and then drains it to a sterile drainage bag that you empty in the morning.
+With CCPD, which may also be called automated peritoneal dialysis (APD), a machine called an automated cycler performs three to five exchanges at night while you sleep.
+The cycler automatically fills your abdomen with dialysis solution, allows it to dwell there and then drains it to a sterile drainage bag that you empty in the morning.
 This gives you more flexibility during the day, but you must remain attached to the machine for 10 to 12 hours at night.
 In the morning, you begin one exchange with a dwell time that lasts the entire day.
 You're not connected to the machine during the day.

 Many factors affect how well peritoneal dialysis works in removing wastes and extra fluid from your blood.
 These factors include: